 - 3 Code Blue Tips for New Nurses (how to survive your first code)

-NRSNG also has quite a few great resources for nursing students and new nurses.
-There are various courses, or the entire academy.
-You can even get a 7 day trial of academy for only $1!
+Nursing.com also has quite a few great resources for nursing students and new nurses.
+There are various courses or the Nursing.com.
+You can even get a 3 day trial of the academy for only $1!
 The specific courses that would be valuable to the new ICU RN in particular include:

 Use code ICUskills for $20 off!